tildearrow/furnace/README.md

 - `3xxx`: set fine duty.
 - `4xxx`: set fine cutoff. `xxx` range is 000-7ff.

+> how do I use PCM on a PCM-capable system?

+Two possibilities: the recommended way is via creating the "Amiga/Sample" type instrument and assigning sample to it, or via old, Deflemask-compatible method, using `17xx` effect

 > my song sounds very odd at a certain point